Annie Baker: 2008–2012: Early works

+2013–2019: The Flick and other plays

 The Flick premiered at Playwrights Horizons in March 2013, and received the Obie Award for Playwriting in 2013.
 The Flick won the 2014 Pulitzer Prize for Drama and the 2016 Critics’ Circle Theatre Award for Best New Play.

-Baker's The Antipodes premiered Off-Broadway at the Signature Theatre Company with previews on April 4, 2017; it opened officially on April 23, directed by Lila Neugebauer.
-The cast featured Phillip James Brannon, Josh Charles, Josh Hamilton, Danny Mastrogiorgio, Danny McCarthy, Emily Cass McDonnell, Brian Miskell, Will Patton, and Nicole Rodenburg.
-The engagement was extended to June 4.

-John

 John opened Off-Broadway at the Signature Theatre on July 22, 2015 (previews).
 It was directed by Sam Gold and starred Georgia Engel and Lois Smith.
 The play ran to September 6.
 This marked the fifth time that Baker and Gold worked together, starting with Circle Mirror Transformation in 2009.
 The play is set in a bed and breakfast in Gettysburg, Pennsylvania.
 Time ranked it at No. 8 on its list of Top Ten Plays and Musicals for 2015.
 It is No. 8 in The Hollywood Reporter's "Best New York Theater of 2015".
 The New York Times wrote that the play is a "...haunting and haunted meditation on topics she has made so singularly her own: the omnipresence of loneliness in human life, and the troubled search for love and lasting connection."

 John was nominated for the 2016 Lucille Lortel Awards, Outstanding Play; Outstanding Lead Actress in a Play (Georgia Engel); Outstanding Featured Actress in a Play (Lois Smith); Outstanding Scenic Design (Mimi Lien); and Outstanding Lighting Design (Mark Barton).
 John received six 2016 Drama Desk Award nominations: Outstanding Play; Outstanding Actress in a Play (Georgia Engel); Outstanding Director of a Play; Outstanding Set Design for a Play (Mimi Lien); Outstanding Lighting Design for a Play (Mike Barton); and Outstanding Sound Design in a Play (Bray Poor).
 John won the 2016 Obie Awards for Performance for Georgia Engel and a Special Citations: Collaboration, for Annie Baker, Sam Gold and the design team.

+Baker's The Antipodes premiered Off-Broadway at the Signature Theatre Company with previews on April 4, 2017; it opened officially on April 23, directed by Lila Neugebauer.
+The cast featured Phillip James Brannon, Josh Charles, Josh Hamilton, Danny Mastrogiorgio, Danny McCarthy, Emily Cass McDonnell, Brian Miskell, Will Patton, and Nicole Rodenburg.
+The engagement was extended to June 4.
 John opened in the West End at the National Theatre in January 2018.
 It was directed by James Macdonald, and starred Marylouise Burke (Mertis) and June Watson (Genevieve).
 Andy Propst of Time Out ranked it the 40th best play ever written, and it made a 2019 list by The Independent.